skip to content

-His experimental research has focused on the mechanisms and treatments of neurocognitive problems associated with psychiatric conditions.
-Currently, Dr Kaser is the Clinical PI for Cambridge site of the MRC funded Psychosis Immune Mechanisms Stratified Study (PIMS).
-PIMS aims to investigate the role of inflammation in understanding psychotic symptoms, apathy, and cognition in psychosis.
+Dr Kaser is the Principal Investigator for the SMHS health economics evaluation study, which examines the cost-effectiveness and wider impact of this innovative care model.
+His experimental research focuses on the mechanisms and treatment of neurocognitive difficulties associated with psychiatric conditions.
+He is currently the Clinical Principal Investigator for the Cambridge site of the MRC-funded Psychosis Immune Mechanisms Stratified Study (PIMS), which investigates the role of inflammation in psychotic symptoms, apathy, and cognition in psychosis.

 Publications